 If we were to have a positive impact on the health issues in this story, where would we focus our actions as a community?

-After each question was asked, participants were encouraged to share their thoughts with the group, and the facilitator probed them to provide the reasoning behind their responses.
+After each question was asked, participants were encouraged to share their thoughts with the group about the Karen scenario.

 Next, participants were divided into groups consisting of two-five individuals, and each group received either scenario two, three, four, or five.
 They were given about ten minutes to discuss their scenarios within their groups, and to answer the three aforementioned questions.
 Small group facilitators were present to guide each group in its discussion and to encourage deep thought.

 Following the small group discussion, the participants came back together as one large group.
-The facilitator then read each of the remaining four scenarios, allowing the indicators to light up in the concentric circle graphic, and asked the three scenario-based questions.
+The primary facilitator then read each of the remaining four scenarios, allowing the indicators to light up in the concentric circle graphic, and asked the three scenario-based questions.
 The particular small group(s) who read that scenario would then discuss their answers to the questions with the large group, guided by the facilitator.
 In addition, individuals who had not focused on a particular scenario in their small groups were also invited to discuss the three questions.